 Figure 2 repeats the analyses of Figure 1, but now using the Survey of Business Owners (SBO).
 The SBO population includes all firms regardless of age so our analysis is not restricted to young firms.
-Figure 2A shows the normalized firm size distributions using Definition 1.
-As before, we see a right shift in the distribution for immigrant-founded firms.
-The estimated rate of entrepreneurship based on the 2012 set of businesses is 7.25% for immigrants compared to 4.03% for native-born individuals.
+Figure 2A shows the normalized firm size distribution for immigrant vs. native founded firms (Definition 1).
+As before, we see a right shift in the distribution for immigrant founded firms.
+The estimated rate of entrepreneurship based on the 2012 set of businesses is 7.25% for immigrants, compared to 4.03% for native-born individuals.
 Compared to the administrative data, which considers the flow of new firms founded over 2005-2010, this SBO data comes closer to the steady-state looking across the economy's firms.
 Remarkably, despite measurement differences with the analysis in the previous section, we still find that immigrants exhibit the same 80% higher entrance rate into entrepreneurship when compared to native-born individuals.
 As before, immigrants disproportionately start more firms across the size distribution.